CaptainCluster/CaptainCluster/README.md

 My shenanigans 🃏
 ---

-:computer: Not only do I study Software Engineering in a university, I program during my free time and utilize opportunities provided by establishments, such as **MOOC** and **FreeCodeCamp**.
+:computer: Not only do I study Software Engineering in a university, I program during my free time and explore new horizons in order to evolve as both a person and a software engineer.

-💂‍♂️ Currently I am **contributing** to a project as a volunteer front-end developer.
-I am also working on my own personal full-stack application with **React TypeScript** front-end, **Java Spring Boot** back-end and **PostgreSQL** database management.
+💂‍♂️ Currently I am learning **Rust** programming language due to both personal and study-related goals.
+I am also maintaining a web page for an event, working as a webmaster for a university guild and a teaching assistant for a course.
+When I have time, I am also contributing to a project as a volunteer front-end developer.

 🤝 I am social and love networking with people, thus I am constantly meeting new faces from all around the world.